takawaji/EasySanskrit/README.md

 ## Suspend and resume
 Press `Ctrl + Alt + F12` to suspend or resume all conversions.

+## Keyboard Layouts

+EasySanskrit has been tested with the following Windows keyboard layouts:

+- Japanese
+- English (US)
+- German

+The input rules are the same for all supported keyboard layouts.
+However, the physical key positions and key combinations required to enter symbols such as `~`, `^`, `|`, and `=` may differ depending on the keyboard layout.

 ## License
 MIT License